bonde/bonde.github.com/_posts/2009-10-8-whats-this-all-about.md

 layout.

 One of the reasons for wanting a webpage was for me to make my various papers from my studies available for others to see.
-The combination of github, i.e.
+The combination of GitHub, i.e.
 [git](http://git-scm.com), in combination with Jekyll is perfect for this.
 Furthermore I plan on uploading my configuration files, thus being able to have the same preferences at different machines.
 Until now my workflow regarding